AaronGWang/AI-ML-Application-Info/README.md

 4. **Briefly** explain why you decided to apply. (<100 words)

-## Choice Project & Research Questions
+## Choice Research & Project Questions
 Every applicant can choose **ONE** out of the following four options to complete.
 The product to demonstrate your findings is up to you (e.g. research paper, video, audio, etc...).

-1. Research an area of interest for you where AI is implemented. (e.g. AI in art, AI in Vehicles, AI in healthcare, etc...)
+1. Research an area of interest for you where AI is implemented. (e.g. AI in art, AI in Vehicles, AI in healthcare, etc...).
+What are the main AI models offered as products, what do they do?

-2. Explain what a neural network is when regarding machine learning, their applications, advantages, and disadvantages.
+2. Explain what a neural network is when regarding machine learning, their applications in machine learning, advantages, and disadvantages.

 3. Research an area where you believe AI will be advantageous in the future, why is that?
+Give us your predictions and how machine learning models might help those areas.

-4. What jobs and occupations will be eliminated in the future because of AI?
-Which ones come first, second, later, and why is it important to learn how machine learning works for the future?
+4. What jobs and occupations might be eliminated in the future because of AI?
+Which ones disapear first, second, last, and why is it important to learn how machine learning works for the future?

 ***The extensiveness of your answer has no requirement.***